-Community – The essence of community is collaboration -in pursuit of the common good.
-The opposite of community is the pursuit of self-interest to the expense of the common good.
-In community, no one should worry if some folks do better than others materially -just so long as everyone in the community has their basic needs covered.
+Community – The essence of community is collaboration in pursuit of the common good.
+The opposite of community is the pursuit of self-interest to the detriment of the common good.
+In community, no one should worry if some folks do better than others materially -so long as everyone in the community has their basic needs covered.
 The disparity in means of support cannot be so great as to suborn slavery or serfdom (an archaic term – today we call this class of people the ‘working-poor’).
-Poverty and enslavement, whether physical or economic, exist as only as a perversion of Nature.
+Poverty and enslavement, whether physical or economic, exist only as a perversion of Nature.
 Any constellation of individuals exhibiting such phenomena cannot be a community; no matter which species or how they organize, the arrangement will be lacking in the tools necessary for building vital, sustainable communities.
 These tools are innate to every species born under the sun.
 The disparity between what one individual gives/receives in the context of their community association will vary naturally – according to their engagement with their community and their ability to contribute on the one hand; according to their community’s engagement with its members and ability to contribute to their welfare on the other.

 There is, however, a minimum support obligation belonging to the state-community.
-Should the state be remiss here, then all bets are off in terms of building vibrant and lasting communities to support it; the state-community will fall.
+Should the state be remiss here, then all bets are off in terms of building vibrant and lasting communities to support it- and the state-community will fall.
 The Middle East, Africa, Syria, Myanmar – after millennia, they are still killing one another with gusto – thousands, hundreds of thousands of human souls, many of them children being left to die by their state-communities.
-It is tempting to call leaders like Bassad an ‘animal,’ but no animal belonging to a community of animals is capable of doing to its kind what Bassad has no reservations about doing to his.
+It is tempting to call leaders like Bassad an ‘animal,’ but no animal belonging to a community of animals is capable of doing to its own kind what Bassad has no reservations about doing to his.
 There is no word spoken among humans adequate to describe Bassad – though his name closely resembles an English language slang – no words to express the profound misery and sadness he is responsible for.[i]
 While he is shooting, bombing and gassing the bejesus out of the ‘enemies’ of the Syrian state-community he presides over, he is destroying the blocks he needs to build and maintain Syria’s vitality and social cohesion.
 How long do you suppose his regime is going to last?
 I can’t say for certain; but it is inevitable his regime will fall.
 It is certain that, between now and that day, a lot more Syrian men, women and children are going to suffer, live out their days in fear, then die.

 All of which is as unnecessary and self-defeating as it is criminal.
 Any society that relies on coercion rather than on a just social contract with its citizens for cohesion is on a spiraling downward to chaos and catastrophe.
 There can be no other outcome –a coercive society is as likely to be successful engendering engagement and collaboration among its citizens as pharaoh was in making good bricks without straw.